testzzu/GPEML/content/submission.md

 ### Publication

-Accepted papers will be published in the conference proceedings.
+Accepted papers will be published in the symposium proceedings.
 Selected papers may be invited for publication in special issues of leading journals.

 ### Contact